dtsimpoukelis/searloc/SEARLOC.md

 - **@SearchText NVARCHAR(MAX)**

     The text that you want to search.
-Can be one or more whole words or prefixes. e.g. 'John K' will search for all words started with 'John' and 'K'
+Can be one or more whole words or prefixes. e.g. 'John K' will search for all words started or matched with 'John' and 'K'

 - **@Limit INT**

     is the number of top records that will return.
 If it is NULL or zero will return all records with matches, but this may cause big delay.
 A good practice is to set a number equal or below 10.